semaphoreci/docs/docs/essentials/auto-cancel-previous-pipelines-on-a-new-push.md

 - commit B <- queued
 - commit A <- a workflow / pipeline is currently running for this revision
 ```
-If you push new commit D with `.semaphore/semaphore.yml` updated in this fashion:
+If you push new commit 'D' with `.semaphore/semaphore.yml` updated as shown below:

 ``` yaml
 version: "v1.0"